wangkua1/al-folio/_pages/about.md

 Humans are pretty good at saying that.
 When I visit Montreal and someone speaks French to me, I panic and somehow indicate that I don't know French.
 This seems like basic human instinct.
 Yet, most of our AIs today struggle with declaring what they don't know.
-I thought this would be quite useful build into AI.
+I thought this would be quite useful to build into AI.
 On my way to figuring that out (i.e. how to declare something being 'out-of-distribution'), I learned about ideas from the topic of generative models, and Bayesian inference.